ajmanso4/Spotify-Top-50-Songs-of-2023/README.md

 ## Dataset and Source:
 Dataset: Spotify Most Streamed Songs
 Source: https://www.kaggle.com/datasets/meeratif/spotify-most-streamed-songs-of-all-time
-<br>      * Data obtained from Kaggle (from link above).
+* Data obtained from Kaggle (from link above).
-<br>      * Dataset not included in this repository.
+* Dataset not included in this repository.

 ## Research Questions:
 1. Of the top 50 songs streamed in 2023 on spotify, how many songs does each artist have and what percentage of the top 50 do they make up?
-2. Within the top 50, do artists with more entries account for more listening volume?
-3. Which artists have the highest streams per song?
+2. Which artists have the highest streams per song?
 One-hit-wonder metric!
+3. Within the top 50, do artists with more entries account for more listening volume?

 ## Presentation:
+#### 1. Of the top 50 songs streamed in 2023 on spotify, how many songs does each artist have and what percentage of the top 50 do they make up?
 <img width="1073" height="786" alt="Screenshot 2026-02-16 at 17 15 10" src="https://github.com/user-attachments/assets/8ccaf74e-8576-4b88-afcd-cad0d76f8d3c" />
 ^^ As we can see here, Ed Sheeran is the artist with the most songs in the top 50 of Spotify 2023, with 4 songs.
 In second place lies Post Malone and The Weeknd, with 3 songs each.